ryan-mcclue/ryan-mcclue/src/knowledge.md

 AS-IF (a.k.a equivalence) rule means a bug may appear before it has happened due to reordering

-value orientated removes aliasing, inlining candidate, arguments in registers anyway, etc.
+value orientated removes aliasing, inlining candidate, arguments in registers anyway, etc. adding `restrict` also useful to prevent aliasing and thereby might allow compiler to vectorise say array loops Optimiser allows for lexical scoping of stack variables, i.e. variable referenced inside of for loop However, to eliminate aliasing, try to use non-pointers

 a write fence informs compiler to complete all writes before this point